Buffalo Grove, Illinois: Racial and ethnic composition

-According to 2020 US Census Bureau data, the population of Buffalo Grove was 72.2% White (67.9% non-Hispanic White), 21% Asians, 1.6% African American, 0.2% American Indian or Alaska Native, 0.1% Native Hawaiian or Other Pacific Islander, and 2.8% from two or more races.
-Hispanic or Latino of any race were 4.92% of the population.
-Hispanics of any race made up 6.8% of the village's population.
+2020 census

+As of the 2020 census, Buffalo Grove had a population of 43,212, a 4.1% increase of 1,716 people from 2010.
+The median age was 42.4 years.
+23.3% of residents were under the age of 18 and 17.2% were 65 years of age or older.
+For every 100 females there were 93.6 males, and for every 100 females age 18 and over there were 90.5 males.

+100.0% of residents lived in urban areas, while 0.0% lived in rural areas.

+There were 16,404 households, of which 36.5% had children under the age of 18 living in them.
+Of all households, 63.0% were married-couple households, 12.2% were households with a male householder and no spouse or partner present, and 21.9% were households with a female householder and no spouse or partner present.
+About 22.7% of all households were made up of individuals, and 10.8% had someone living alone who was 65 years of age or older.

+There were 17,032 housing units, of which 3.7% were vacant.
+The homeowner vacancy rate was 1.0% and the rental vacancy rate was 8.7%.

+Income and poverty

 The educational attainment of Buffalo Grove citizens were 97.7% graduating high school, 6.3% having an associate degree, 38.1% having a bachelor's degree, and 28% having a master's degree or professional degree.
 The median property value for owner-occupied houses was $332,300.
 Median household earnings were $115,951; men's median earnings were $92,984; women's median earnings were $66,705.
 The poverty rate was 3.4%.

+Religion

 Like many other northwest suburbs, Buffalo Grove contains a large Jewish population.
 Jewish immigrants in the 20th century moved from Germany and Eastern Europe to Chicago, and many enjoyed economic mobility throughout the first half of the 20th century.
 The German immigrants tended towards Reform Judaism in America while the Russian and Hungarian immigrants usually practiced Orthodox Judaism because they stuck with traditions from home.
 Despite Jewish success in Chicago, the younger generation left for the suburbs.
 Vacant land, reasonably priced housing, and a desire for single-family housing attracted many.
 Their high income and improved mobility from the automobile allowed them.
 In 1995, the population of the northern suburbs was around ten to 25 percent Jewish, with Buffalo Grove being over 25 percent.
 Buffalo Grove had six synagogues in 1995.
 Since the 1980s, the Jewish population has declined due to less immigration to the US, low birthrate, assimilation, intermarriage, and lack of Jewish identity.